alexstandiford/alexstandiford/projects.md

 ## Personal

-We're currently making preperations to upgrade our solar system, and intend to head back to Texas for the winter.
-It's getting cold up here in Taos, and our rig _really_ does not do well in winter.
-We're burning through 1 tank of propane a week, and that makes me crazy.
-I find myself yearning for Texas winter, specifically Christmas in Texas.
-We're thinking that we're going to give this RV life thing another year or two before we set up roots.
-WIth that, we're making some upgrades to the RV this winter, including a snazzy new solar setup.
+We're parked in Texas, where we will remain through the holidays.
+From here we plan on heading east over the next year, and will probably spend the summer in New England.
+In the meantime, we're going to make some upgrades to the RV this winter, including a snazzy new solar setup.

+Kate shared a post about the continued journey [here](https://casualweirdness.life/the-journey-continues/).

 ## My WordPress Development Agency, DesignFrame Solutions